sogaiu/small-peg-tracer/README.md

 # simple-peg-tracer (spt)

-Generate and investigate traces for Janet PEG [1] execution.
+Generate and investigate traces for Janet PEG execution [1].

 The generated traces are static HTML files that should be viewable and navigable in typical web browsers.